jonaprieto/specs/src/architecture/layers/resources.md

 ```

 ## Intent

-Intent is encoded in two ways:
+Intent Resources are a kind of Resource that encodes an intent.
+Intent Resources are not a special type of Resource, but can be written as any other stateful or ephemeral Resource.

+An example (Ephemeral) Intent Resource can consist of two parts:
-1. In an unbalanced `ptx`, it is expressed as am (Ephemeral) Resource Logic of an Ephemeral Resource.
+1. In an unbalanced `ptx`, the intent is expressed as an (Ephemeral) Resource Logic and `resource_data_static` of an Ephemeral Resource.
-2. As side information e.g. for a solver.
-In this case it should reside as a Predicate in `resource_data_dynamic`.
+2. As side information e.g. for a solver, communicated either as asociated encrypted data of the Intent resource, or otherwise out-of-band.

+A solver or other agent may use the provided side information to fulfill the Intent Resource Logic, which is satisfied if and only if a partial transaction satisfies the intent.

 Both of these should be derived from a user facing Intent frontend, s.t. the user only needs to specify a Predicate for the `tx`s they want to perform.